• Skip to primary navigation

 After one hour remove the walnuts from the oven, give them a final stir and let them cool on the baking sheet or enjoy them warm.

-two photos showing How to Make Candied Walnuts - before baking on a baking sheet and after
+How to Make Candied Walnuts - after baking on a baking sheet

 This recipe makes a lot of candied walnuts.
 I always make the full recipe, enjoy some, then freeze the rest for later.
 I like to have them on hand to pull out and to have candied walnuts for salads or to eat as a snack.